K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Osborn's seven receiving yards per game in his three matchups against the Bears are 43.5 fewer than his over/under for Sunday's game.
+- In his three matchups against the Bears, Osborn's seven receiving yards average is 44.5 less than his over/under for Sunday's game (51.5).

 - The 210.8 yards per game the Bears are conceding through the air makes them the NFL's fourth-ranked pass defense.

-- With 28 passing TDs conceded this season, the Bears defense is ranked 24th in the NFL.
+- With 28 passing TDs conceded this year, the Bears defense is ranked 24th in the league.

 Recent Performances